-It's best to talk about long term care early — before the need for medical or personal care is imminent.
-Here's help understanding, choosing and financing long term care.By Mayo Clinic Staff
+It's best to talk about long-term care early — before medical or personal care is needed.
+Here's help understanding, choosing and financing long-term care.By Mayo Clinic Staff

-Long-term care is a term used to describe home and community-based services for adults who need help taking care of themselves.
+Long-term care is a term used to describe home and community-based services for adults who need help caring for themselves.

-If you're considering long-term care options for yourself, a parent or another loved one, start the research and discussions early.
-If you wait, an injury or illness might force your hand — leading to a hasty decision that might not be best in the long run.
+If you're considering long-term care options for yourself, a parent, or other friend or relative, start the research and discussions early.
+If you wait, an injury or illness might force your hand — leading to a decision that might not be best in the long run.

 Here's help getting familiar with long-term care options.

-Understanding the various levels of long-term care can help you choose the type that's most appropriate for you or your loved one.
-For example:
+Learning about the various types of long-term care can help you choose the most appropriate options for you or the person you're supporting.
+Options include:

-- Day program.
-Day programs for adults offer social interaction, meals and activities — often including exercise, games, field trips, art and music — for adults who don't need round-the-clock care.
+- Day programs.
+For adults who don't need round-the-clock care, day programs offer social interaction, meals and activities, often including exercise, games, field trips, art and music.
 Some programs provide transportation to and from the care center as well as medical services, such as help taking medications.

 - Senior housing.
 Many communities offer rental apartments intended for older adults, and rent may be subsidized for some residents.
 Some senior housing facilities offer meals, transportation, housekeeping and activities.

 - Assisted living.
-These facilities offer staff members to help with taking medication, bathing and dressing — as well as meals, transportation, housekeeping and social activities.
+Staff members at these facilities help residents with taking medication, bathing and dressing — as well as meals, transportation, housekeeping, laundry and social activities.
 Some assisted living facilities have on-site beauty shops and other amenities, too.

 - Nursing home.
 Nursing homes offer 24-hour nursing care for those recovering from illness or injury and serve as long-term residences for people who are unable to care for themselves.
 Nursing homes also offer end-of-life care.
-Services typically include help eating, dressing, bathing and toileting, as well as wound care and rehabilitative therapy.
+Services typically include help with eating, dressing, bathing and toileting, as well as rehabilitative therapy.

 Selecting a long-term care facility can be overwhelming.
 Consider the following questions for you or the person you are helping to make decisions:

-What are your personal preferences?
-Would you or your loved one prefer a smaller facility or certain living arrangements, such as a single room?
-Would you rather eat your meals in a cafeteria setting or in your own room?
+- What are your personal preferences?
+Would you prefer a smaller facility or certain living arrangements, such as a single room?
+Would you rather eat your meals in a community dining room or in your own room?
 What amenities are most important?

-Also consider the rules.
+- What are the institution's rules?
 Can residents choose when to get up and go to bed?
 When are visitors allowed, and what social activities are offered?
 Can residents continue to see their personal doctors?